 TRUTH: Despite being called Camel Spiders they do not in fact eat Camels or other large animals.
 Their name most likely comes from how they live in hardy desert environments similar to Camels.

 TRUTH: They are known to emit a “hiss” sound when they feel threatened, but this is simply created by rubbing/moving their bodies.

 TRUTH: They are always looking for shade in the desert, including the shadows produced by much larger humans, which is likely the source of this myth.

 How Dangerous Are They?

-Camel Spiders are not typically found in Utah homes, and you are most likely not going to find one unless you go looking for it.
+Solifuges are not typically found in Utah homes, and you are most likely not going to find one unless you go looking for it.
 However, if you do encounter one, remember that they are aggressive and can quickly attack before you have a chance to escape.
 As previously stated, camel spiders are not venomous, but their sharp mouthparts will pierce human flesh with a painful bite.
-The bite area will likely heal on its own without any major issues, but you will deal with swelling and irritation for up to a couple weeks.
-In very rare cases, the bite of a camel spider can lead to a more serious infection that requires medical attention.
+The bite may heal on its own without any major issues, but you will deal with swelling and irritation for up to a couple weeks.
+In some cases, the bite of a camel spider can lead to a more serious infection that requires medical attention.
 Bites can potentially be even more serious in smaller pets.
 It is always important to be mindful of your surroundings when you are out enjoying the natural beauty of Utah.

 Call Holmes Lawn & Pest at (801) 616-5296 for more information on spiders and pest control in Utah.